$O_k$ null test with multi-task Gaussian processes: cosmic curvature and data compatibility

 For a spatially flat universe with $\Omega_{k0}=0$,

-so that $D_M'(z)=D_H(z)$.
-Taking this relation into account and considering the correlation between $D_M$ and $D_H$ in the DESI BAO DR2 dataset, we reconstruct $D_M$ and $D_H=D_M'$ with multi-task GP \cite{Dinda:2024ktd}, and the result is shown as the green dashed line in Fig. \ref{fig:gpdmdh}.
-Substituting the GP result from Fig. \ref{fig:gpdmdh} into Eq. \eqref{eq:hrd}, we get $r_d h= 100.61\pm 1.62$ Mpc.
-This result is consistent with Planck 2018 value $r_d h= 98.82\pm 0.82$ Mpc which is based on $\Lambda$CDM model \cite{Planck:2018vyg}.
-In Fig. \ref{fig:gpdmdh}, we also show the reconstructed $D_M'/r_d$ and $D_H/r_d$ with red lines from the separate data $D_M/r_d$ and $D_H/r_d$ without considering their correlations, respectively.
+so $D_M'(z)=D_H(z)$ and $F'_{AP}(z=0)=1$.
+Taking this relation into account and considering the correlation between $D_M$ and $D_H$ in the DESI BAO DR2 dataset, we reconstruct $D_M$ and $D_H=D_M'$ with MGP, and the result is shown as the green dashed line in Fig. \fref{fig:gpdmdh}{2}.
+Substituting the MGP result from Fig. \fref{fig:gpdmdh}{2} into Eq. \eqref{eq:h0rd}, we get $r_d h= 100.61\pm 1.62$ Mpc under the assumption of $\Omega_k=0$.
+This result is consistent with Planck 2018 value $r_d h= 98.82\pm 0.82$ Mpc which is based on flat $\Lambda$CDM model,\ucite{Planck:2018vyg} so Placnk data is consistent with DESI BAO data if $\Omega_k=0$.

-On the other hand, we can reconstruct $D_M'/r_d$ and $D_H/r_d$ from the joint data $D_M/r_d$, $D_H/r_d$ and their correlations to test if $D_H=D_M'$, and the result labeled as MG is shown in Fig. \ref{fig:gpdmdh}.
-The details of the GP reconstruction by considering the correlations are presented in Appendix.
-From Fig. \ref{fig:gpdmdh}, we see that $D_H(z)=D_M'(z)$ at $z\gtrsim 0.5$ even though we don't consider the correlations; but $D_H\neq D_M'$ at $z\lesssim 0.5$ even though we reconstruct them jointly and consider the correlations between $D_M$ and $D_H$.
-However, because in the redshift region $z\lesssim 0.5$, there is no BAO data, so we still cannot conclude that $D_M'\neq D_H$ and $\Omega_k\neq 0$.
-The reconstructed results with and without considering the correlations are similar.